mwheeler235/wine-recommender/README.md

 * Langchain is an open source Python framework used to simplify the creations of applications, more specifically to integrate LLM API's and user prompts (questions about underlying documents).
 * FAISS stands for Facebook AI Similarity Search and can also be used to create vector embeddings for documents and to perform similarity search operations.
-* OpenAI is the large language model that is used for querying the document vectors
+* OpenAI is the large language model that is used for querying the document vectors.

 This allows for more nuanced document retrieval system rather than just matching specific wines based on a description.
 Let's take a look at a few examples: